danishdyna/LLM/Ollama-Hardware.md

 ### Installation and run on Windows
 Download and install from
 https://ollama.com/download
-The Ollame Backgound Service is started when Ollama is run from Command Console or PowerShell.
+The Ollama Backgound Service is started when Ollama is run from Command Console or PowerShell.
 ```
 ollama list
 ollama run phi